dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-web-server-for-web-deploy-publishing-web-deploy-handler.md

 6. In the **Permissions for***[folder name]* dialog box, notice that the new group has been assigned the **Read &amp; execute**, **List folder contents**, and **Read** permissions by default.
 Leave this unchanged and click **OK**.
 7. Click **OK** to close the *[folder name]***Properties** dialog box.

-As a final task, you must grant the appropriate permissions to the non-administrator user whose credentials you&#x27;ll use to deploy content.
+As a final task, you must grant the appropriate permissions to the non-administrator user whose credentials you'll use to deploy content.
 This user requires the permissions to deploy content remotely to your website.

 **To configure IIS website permissions for a non-administrator domain user**